JackedPeep/IAmEmployable/widgets_javascript/SDP.md

 }
 ```
 **Mortgage Calculator**:
-The MortgageCalculator class takes the user inputs loan amount, annual interest rate, and number of years the payments last.
+The Mortgage class takes the user inputs loan amount, annual interest rate, and number of years the payments last.
 The output tells you the monthly payments you would have to make.

 ```
-class MortgageCalculator(amount, interestRate, fixedYears) {
+class Mortgage(amount, interestRate, fixedYears) {
   //constructor here

   //work functions